karimarttila/karimarttila.github.io/_posts/2018-10-29-java-man-returns-home-confused.md

  });
 ```

 As you can see from the example in Clojure and Javascript we can treat data as data, in Java not so much.
 In Java if you want to create Java-ish code you have to implement class this and class that for your data.
 In Clojure you can just use Clojure native data structures in code, and in Javascript JSON data structures, which makes much more sense and makes the code more readable as well.
-(Now some Java wise guy might want to comment to this blog that “you could have populated the JSON as string, something like “{ 1: ‘Books’, 2: ‘Movies’ }” — yes, you can do that but you miss my point: in Javascript and Clojure you can represent the data inside the program using native data structures, not Java classes or Strings).
+(Now some Java wise guy might want to comment to this blog that "you could have populated the JSON as string, something like "{ 1: 'Books', 2: 'Movies' }" — yes, you can do that but you miss my point: in Javascript and Clojure you can represent the data inside the program using native data structures, not Java classes or Strings).

-Let’s also compare the lines of code between these three languages:
+Let's also compare the lines of code between these three languages:

 **Java:**